Khilgaon Thana: Geography

 Khilgaon is bounded by Badda Thana on the north, Motijheel Thana, Sabujbagh Thana and Demra Thana on the south, Rupganj Upazila on the east and Rampura Thana on the west.
 Its total area is 14.83 km2.

 History

 During the 17th century, Khilgaon thrived as a bustling trading hub, situated alongside the now-defunct Pandu river.
 Few families inhabited this uneven terrain, and agriculture was virtually non-existent.
 The name Khilgaon originated from Bengali, where khil refers to uncultivated land and gaon means village, reflecting its rural origins.
 Despite evolving into a significant settlement within the megacity, the name has endured.
 Later on, a prominent Chowdhury family acquired extensive landholdings and established their residence here, lending its name to the Chowdhury Para locality.

 In 1988, Khilgaon Thana was formed comprising parts of Sabujbagh, Rampura and Demra thanas.

 Demographics

-At the 2022 Bangladeshi census, Khilgaon Thana had a population of 380,740 with average household size of 3.81 members, and an average literacy rate of 85.33 percent, more than ten percent higher than the national average.
+According to the 2022 Bangladeshi census, Khilgaon Thana had 99,235 households and a population of 380,747.
+7.62% of the population were under 5 years of age.
+Khilgaon had a literacy rate (age 7 and over) of 85.33%: 86.21% for males and 84.32% for females, and a sex ratio of 113.40 males for every 100 females.